March Gardening Tips

 All berries except established strawberries could use a good feeding with an all purpose fertilizer.
 Wait until after the June harvest to feed strawberries.

 All trees and shrubs could use a feeding before growth begins.
 Use a complete, all purpose fertilizer, or specialized fertilizer for acid loving plants such as rhododendrons, azaleas and camellias.
-Scatter the fertilizer under and around the plant.
+Scatter the fertilizer under and around the plants.

 Lawn Care